What is a mid-face lift/cheek lift?

 What are the different types of mid-face lift/cheek lift procedures?

 One of the newest approaches to the mid-face lift is the minimally invasive percutaneous mid-face lift (PML).
-Developed by Cleveland Clinic facial aesthetic surgeons, this minimally invasive mid-face lift reduces sagging skin below the eyes and diminishes lines around the mouth and nose through the use of very small incisions and without the need to cut tissue or muscle.
+Developed by Cleveland Clinic facial aesthetic surgeons, this minimally invasive procedure reduces sagging skin below the eyes and diminishes lines around the mouth and nose through the use of very small incisions and without the need to cut tissue or muscle.

 During a minimally invasive mid-face lift, your surgeon repositions the fat pad using a simple suspension system placed discreetly underneath the skin.
 A small incision in the hairline at your temple (between the ear and the forehead) and two tiny punctures on the cheek provide access for needles that are used to thread very fine sutures under the skin and through the top of the fat pad.